AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

     than Ada might otherwise require.

-In the declaration of the components of the :ada:`PMC_Peripheral` record type, we use the :ada:`aliased` keyword to specify that those record components cannot be stored in registers.
+In the declaration of the components of the :ada:`PMC_Peripheral` record type, we use the :ada:`aliased` keyword to specify that those record components are accessible via other paths besides the component name.
+Therefore, the compiler won't store them in registers.
 This makes sense because we want to ensure that we're accessing specific memory-mapped registers, and not registers assigned  by the compiler.
 Note that, for the same reason, we also use the :ada:`aliased` keyword in the declaration of the :ada:`PMC_Periph` object.